 It’s understandable.
 A lot has to go right for 1:1 personalization to work.
 You need the right strategy, people, and the right tools.

-Mostly, though, you need to rethink the post-click experience.
+Mostly, though, you need to rethink the post-click landing page.
 It needs to be treated like we treat ads.

-Why post-click experiences must be treated like ads
+Why post-click landing pages must be treated like ads

 You never run just one ad.
 That would mean treating your audience like a homogeneous group.
 And they’re not.
 They’re a set of individuals considering your project differently.